A lot more money, a lot more time, and a lot more heated arguments have been released to get Crossrail working.

 In summary, the likely capital cost impact of the delay to the project announced in August could be in the region of between £1.6bn and £2bn.
 That includes the £300m already contributed by the Department for Transport (DfT) and TfL in July 2018, leaving an estimated £1.3bn to £1.7bn to complete the project.

-The Mayor of London and the Government have agreed a financial package to cover this.
+The Mayor of London and the Government have agreed on a financial package to cover this.
 The Greater London Authority (GLA) will borrow up to £1.3bn from the DfT.
 The GLA will repay this loan from the existing Business Rate Supplement (BRS) and Mayoral Community Infrastructure Levy (MCIL).

 However, both the BRS and MCIL funding streams currently form part of London’s proposal to fund half of the Crossrail 2 project — so the cost overuns at Crossrail 1 are now threatening the start of construction on Crossrail 2.